BennyZhang-Codes/DataStitching/README.md

 This is an extension of KomaMRI.jl (https://github.com/JuliaHealth/KomaMRI.jl), a Julia package for highly efficient MR simulations.
 You may run the [demos](https://github.com/BennyZhang-Codes/KomaHighOrder/blob/master/demo), to grab an idea of how this toolbox can be used to simulate MRI signals given a pulseq sequence and dynamic field changes measured using a field camera.

+If you use the toolbox, please consider citing the following abstract:

+Zhang, Z., Auerbach, E. J., Bratch, A., Grant, A. N., Zhuo, Y., He, S., Chen, L., Ugurbil, K., Wu, X. "A stitching method for dynamic field monitoring using NMR probes", 2024 ISMRM, Singapore

 ## Methods
 To enable the sequence simulation with higher spatial order terms of time-resolved field dynamics, we extended **KomaMRI.jl**  by including the fields up to second order in the calculation of $B_{z}$: